peerproject/peerproject/PeerProject/BitTorrentDHT/ReadMe.txt

 nodes; however, in order to avoid overloading your bootstrap nodes, you may want to wait until good is at least 4 and good + doubtful is at least 30 or so.

-It also includes the number of nodes that recently send us an unsolicited request;
+It also includes the number of nodes that recently sent us an unsolicited request;
 this can be used to determine if the UDP port used for the DHT is firewalled.

 If you want to display a single figure to the user, you should display good + doubtful, which is the total number of nodes in your routing table.
 Some clients try to estimate the total number of nodes, but this doesn't make much sense -- since the result is exponential in the number of nodes in the routing table, small variations in the latter cause huge jumps in the former.

 * dht_get_nodes